shayakbarh/NM_Assg1/README.md

-# This is a repository for Numerical Methids Assignment 1
+# This is a repository for Numerical Methods Assignment 1